Feeling in the mood, but not sure if you can have sex after c-section? We’ve got all the answers.

 How long should you wait to have sex after giving birth?

-Everyone’s recovery from childbirth is different, and how soon you feel ready to have sex may depend on many things, including whether the c-section was elective or emergency.
+Everyone’s recovery from childbirth is different, and how soon you feel ready to have sex may depend on many things, including whether the c-section was elective or emergency, transverse or vertical.

 What should you think about with sex after a c-section?